Smeltie/Hyperion/README.md

     - [503759](https://www.aliexpress.com/item/1005003257130562.html)
 - [40mm straps](https://www.aliexpress.com/item/1005002350231996.html)<br>

+You can also order these parts elsewhere through sites like Amazon with a slightly higher markup, but they might arrive much faster depending on where you live.<br>

-*These straps are from the docs and are merely 25mm wide, the Hyperion is designed to fit up to 40mm straps for extra stability.*
+*The straps from the docs are only 25mm wide, the Hyperion is designed to fit up to 40mm straps for extra stability.*<br>
+*Be aware that there are different versions of the TP4056 which are smaller and have less soldering pads, there is also a microUSB version which does not work with this case avoid these too if you're planning on using the Hyperion case.*<br>

 ## Compatibility